rhino/rhino.github.io/docs/releases/index.md

 {:toc}

 ---
-TODO update with info on snapshot builds, github packages, content of the zip artifact

 Release Notes and zip files containing both the source code and a binary) are available from Rhino 1.4R3 onwards, which is the first public release.

 As of Rhino 1.7R5 development and releases are done through the [Rhino repository](https://github.com/mozilla/rhino) on GitHub.